-At the Smithsonian Center for Folklife and Cultural Heritage, we acknowledge a significant and accelerating decline in cultural vitality.
-Globalization connects us in new ways, but it is also a major threat to the world’s cultural diversity.
-Social and economic forces pressure traditional cultures to assimilate.
-Urbanization, political oppression, war, genocide, climate change, and mass production of culture wreak havoc on Indigenous communities and their individual members’ sense of identity and belonging.
+At the Center for Folklife and Cultural Heritage, we acknowledge a significant and accelerating decline in cultural vitality.
+While globalization connects us in new ways, it also threatens the world’s cultural diversity.

 - Understand and mitigate threats to cultural sustainability

 - Scale our impact through partnerships, convenings, and thought leadership

 - We ensure that all projects are community-based and built through local partnerships